Course Authors and Acknowledgemets

 About the Authors

-- Pamela Williamson, Assistant Project Director
+- Pamela Williamson, Project Director

 - Sally Z. Weiss, Materials Development Coordinator